 The weight savings and tiny footprint really appeal to my lightweight build preferences.

 I hope this has been of some help, if for nothing more than to get you thinking.

-If you can think of anything else that needs to be discussed feel free to comment, but I won’t be adding any more panels to the comparison as I have redone this table about 3 times as I kept considering more and more options.
+If you can think of anything else that needs to be discussed feel free to comment, but I won’t be adding any more blankets to the comparison as I am sick to death at looking at numbers.